zainab-ali/aquascape/docs/combining/flatMap.md

 ### Handling errors raised in the child stream

-Errors raised in the child stream can be handled in the resulting stream.
+Errors raised in the child stream can be handled in the resulting stream using the `handleError` operator.

 In the following example, the raised error is handled by outputting the characer `'z'`.